-Our values, rooted in trust, integrity, and collaboration, lay the foundation for the Company's commitment to corporate social and environmental responsibility.
-Beyond creating exciting technologies that solve our customers' difficult technical challenges, we believe that to be truly successful, it's crucial that we do our part to improve the world for current and future generations.
+We believe that our values, rooted in trust, integrity, and collaboration, lay the foundation for the Company's commitment to corporate social and environmental responsibility.
+Beyond creating exciting technologies that solve our customers' most demanding technical challenges, we believe that to be truly successful, it's crucial that we contribute to improving the world for current and future generations.
 For us, that means we are committed to protecting our planet by minimizing our environmental impact.
-The Company has a dedicated team for Environmental, Health and Safety ("EHS") matters that provides a variety of services, such as training, to ensure compliance with all EHS regulations, while administering safe and healthy working conditions for our employees.
-We are also committed to contributing our time, talent and resources to strengthen the communities where we do business.
-This includes providing financial and volunteer support to various regional and local charitable organizations, non-profits and other community programs.
+The Company has a dedicated Environmental, Health and Safety ("EHS") team that provides a variety of services, such as training to ensure compliance with all EHS regulations, while administering safe and healthy working conditions for our employees.